Employees – Your Business Bedrock

 Why sell to an Employee Ownership Trust?

-• EOT sales are highly attractive because subject to HMRC clearance, they are 100% tax-free; the Government is incentivising such sales as there is significant evidence that EOT’s are sustainable and lead to greater productivity.
+- EOT sales are highly attractive because, subject to HMRC clearance, they are 100% free of Capital Gains Tax.
+The Government is incentivising these sales as there is significant evidence that EOT businesses are sustainable and lead to greater productivity.

-• The process can be vendor-led and employees are not required to drive the approach as would be the case in a Management Buy-Out (MBO).
+- The process can be vendor-led, and employees are not required to drive the approach as would be the case in an MBO.

 What is the sale approach?